• Home

 Objective: To provide additional or remedial instruction in private security subject matter.
 The continuing education requirement, of an additional 8 hours annually pursuant to Business and Professions Code Section 7583.6(f) (1), commenced on January 5, 2005.

 The annual training may be provided by an independent training entity or may be provided by the employer.
-Employer provided training should be supported by evaluation of the licensed guards' skills.
+Employer-provided training should be supported by an evaluation of the licensed guards' skills.
 The annual training may repeat previous course(s), or may provide additional course(s) on topics applicable to private security work.

 For each course completed, the training entity or company providing the training shall issue a Certificate of Completion to the individual completing the course in compliance with the appearance requirements stated in Title 16, California Code of Regulations, section 643 (b).